SalahUddin7/Responsive-Page-Travel-experience-Card/README.md

-Please visit below page to see all the codes with the finishied result. https://scrimba.com/scrim/cobe94b4f8b4e0f58abb8d975
+Please visit below link to see all the codes with the finishied result. https://scrimba.com/scrim/cobe94b4f8b4e0f58abb8d975

 ![image](https://user-images.githubusercontent.com/77015008/143722452-06a46152-321c-4f0c-857d-1390587a54a2.png)